nullTheCoder/railworld/readme.md

 ## Is this mod incompatible with any other mods?
 While this mod is likely compatible with other mods, there are a few that may impact your experience: <br>
-- Biome generation mods can infinite veins from this mod rarer.
+- Biome generation mods can make infinite veins from this mod rarer.
 - Mods like Waystones mod can make transportation too easy, destroying the intention of this mod.

 ## How to add a new ore vein?